thoth-tech/documentation/docs/OnTrack/Tutor Times/Documentation/DESIGN-BACK-END.md

   - `PUT /api/tutor-times/:id`: Update an existing marking session record.
   - `DELETE /api/tutor-times/:id`: Delete a marking session record.

-### 3.2 Authentication and Authorization
+### 3.2 Authentication and Authorisation

-- Implement user authentication and authorization to secure access to marking time data.
+- Implement user authentication and authorisation to secure access to marking time data.
-- Ensure that only authorized users (tutors and unit chairs) can perform CRUD operations on marking session records.
+- Ensure that only authorised users (tutors and unit chairs) can perform CRUD operations on marking session records.

 ## 4. Background Jobs/Triggers